 Daikin is also considered to be very reliable (as it’s a Japanese brand, just like Fujitsu / Mitsubishi), but does not have super efficient units, making out at 26.1 SEER for just one product line.
 In addition, Daikin does not have HIGH HEAT units, and will only run in low temps up-to -4F.
 Despite having lower energy efficiency, Daikin prices their systems at or above the prices for better specs units from Mitsubishi and Fujitsu, which are considered the gold standard.

 In addition to lower energy efficiency of 2nd/3rd tier brands, quality, reliability, service and parts may and often will be a major problem, if your unit is not working.
-However, 2nd tier brands typically cost 50% less than 1st tier, and most of them do work pretty well, and will often work without any repairs for at least 10 years.
-If you look at international Mini Split market, where cost is a much bigger concern, most units ARE 2nd tier, and many are over 10-15 years old!
+However, 2nd tier brands typically cost 50% less than 1st tier.
+Most of them do work pretty well, and will often work without any repairs for at least 10 years.
+If you look at the international market for these systems, where cost is a much bigger concern, most units ARE 2nd tier, and many are over 10-15 years old!

 There are also Panasonic & Samsung which sell some products in the US, but do not have a big presence in the local HVAC space.

-Bottom line: the best (in efficiency, quality, reliability) ductless air conditioner and heat pump systems come from Japan, followed by Korean manufacturers.
+Bottom line: the best (in efficiency, quality, reliability) ductless systems come from Japan, followed by Korean manufacturers.
 Others are all 2nd tier OR private labels (for example Lenox sells re-branded GREE systems under their own name).

 NOTE: I would not consider GREE to be a 2nd tier brand.
 Probably more like “1.5 tier”, since they are one of the largest manufacturers of ductless mini-splits in the world!
 However they are nowhere near the quality and efficiency of Fujitsu or Mitsubishi.